20 No-Code Businesses You Can Launch in 2 Weeks

 13. Micro-SaaS

-A micro-SaaS is a business that targets a niche market, managed by one person or a tiny group with small costs, a narrow focus, a small yet dedicated user base, and no funding from outside sources.
+A micro-SaaS is a business that targets a niche market, managed by one person or a small team, with low costs, a narrow focus, a small yet dedicated user base, and no outside funding.

 14. Paid Membership Recipe Apps